 The Lone Star College-Montgomery Music Department prepares students for careers in music through an intensive two-year field of study in theory, ear training, music history, keyboard skills and private performance lessons.
-Led by noted faculty, students in our ensembles bring a full season of concerts and recitals in a broad range of styles to the surrounding community.
-After completing the field of study curriculum at LSC-Montgomery, music majors can transfer credit to any four-year Texas college or university to complete the bachelor's degree in music.
-In addition to courses for music majors, the music department offers courses in Music Appreciation, Music Fundamentals, American Music, Electronic Music, and Class Piano, Voice, and Guitar.
+Led by noted faculty, students in our choirs, bands, orchestra, and chamber ensemble bring to the surrounding community a full season of concerts and recitals in a broad range of styles.
+After completing the field of study curriculum at LSC-Montgomery, music majors can transfer credit to any four-year Texas college or university to complete the bachelor’s degree in music.
+In addition to courses for music majors, the music department offers such non-major courses as Music Appreciation and American Music.
+Participation in selected ensembles may be available via Community Education.

 To provide an outstanding and affordable music education to two-year college students intent on completing their degrees at a transfer institution; to continue to develop the recognition of the Department and its programs through the acquisition of world-class faculty, staff, and administration; and to offer quality performances and programs to the surrounding community through innovative collaboration and partnerships.

 To become the best two-year college music program in the Greater Houston area, attracting the highest quality music students looking for an affordable music education; to create articulation agreements with our major transfer institutions that enable seamless educational opportunities for our students; and to become the premium destination for concert music and recital programming in the North Houston community.

 - To increase the completion and transfer rates of students enrolled in the Associate of Arts with Field of Study Curriculum in Music through student advising;

 - To provide high quality academic instruction delivered by world-class music faculty in classroom instruction, private lessons, and ensembles, by building the library music holdings and electronic resources;

 - To prepare students to transfer into reputable university music programs as performers, educators, and well-rounded musicians through strengthened articulation agreements;